nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 Transfer implementations MUST apply permission policy logic.
 If permission logic rejects a transfer, the whole operation MUST fail.

 A transfer operation MUST update token owners' balances exactly as the parameters of the operation specify it.
-Transfer operations should not try to adjust transfer amounts or try to add/remove additional transfers like transaction fees.
+Transfer operations MUST NOT try to adjust transfer amounts or try to add/remove additional transfers like transaction fees.

 FA2 does NOT specify an interface for mint and burn operations; however, if an FA2